• Skip to primary navigation

 ingredient list: broccoli, olive oil, seasonings

-How to make broccoli in the Air Fryer
+How to make Broccoli in the Air Fryer

 Air frying is quite similar to roasting, especially for vegetables.
 So the process is similar.
 Simply separate the broccoli into equal-sized florets, drizzle with olive oil and season with a little salt and pepper.
 Make sure you’ve tossed the florets around to evenly coat them all with a little oil.